 A child’s bedroom is the one room in everyone’s home that gets the most attention.
-From bright colours and cute accessories to thematic designs and contemporary furniture, the world is your oyster when it comes to finding the perfect children’s room design ideas for your precious little one.
+From bright colours and cute accessories to thematic designs and contemporary furniture, the world is your oyster when it comes to finding the perfect kids’ room design ideas for your precious little one.
 However, while contemplating design ideas for your tiny tot, always bear in mind that a child’s immediate surroundings have a huge impact on their growth and development.
 Therefore, it becomes imperative for you as parents to create a space that reflects your child’s personality but also combines comfort with fun.
-Read on for a few children’s room design ideas you can take inspiration from.
+Read on for 7 best kids room design ideas you can take inspiration from.

 If you’d like to stick to the traditional colour schemes, opt for various shades of pink for a girl’s room, and blue for a boy’s space.
 Alternatively, opt for neutral, cool shades like grey, white or turquoise for a gender-neutral room.

 Using wallpaper or stickers and decals are great children’s room design ideas.
 They’re a simple yet effective way to revamp your little one’s room with minimal cost and effort.

 Focusing on a theme for your kid’s room design may sound exciting, but bear in mind, their tastes and preferences will change as they grow up.
 Themed furniture and décor like car shaped beds, or princess beds might seem like a good idea when your children are still little, but once they hit their teen years, they might not be so appreciative.